deploy

 carlin deploy -e Production

-carlin deploy --lambda-externals momentjs
+carlin deploy --lambda-runtime nodejs20.x

 carlin deploy --destroy --stack-name StackToBeDeleted